Frequently Asked Honey Bees Questions & Answers

 There are 1000s of questions that beekeepers can have about beekeeping.
-Read on to find our most frequently asked questions, and our answers!
+Read on to find our most frequently asked questions, and the answers!

 It is also important to not overheat your honey.
 Honey can get a burnt taste from overheating, it can become darker in color, and once you reach a higher temperature you start to destroy the good enzymes in the honey.